BelmY/wikiSDoR/Updating-OpenWebRX-to-a-new-version.md

-> Here we provide an easy way to upgrade OpenWebRX and csdr, which will work only if the source is not changed.
+> The instructions provided here to upgrade OpenWebRX and csdr will only work if the only file you modified in openwebrx and csdr directories is `config_webrx.py`.

 When upgrading OpenWebRX, first upgrade csdr: